 Scholars enter a comprehensive four-year leadership and development program involving accelerated coursework, leadership training, experiential learning opportunities, and community mentoring and service.
 The program will assist scholars by streamlining their educational experience to prepare them to graduate as scholars who can be leaders in their community.

-In the summer after their first, second and third year at KU, scholars will be required to participate in an experiential learning opportunity.
+In the summer scholars are expected to participate in experiential learning opportunities.
 This means scholars will be asked to engage in purposeful, meaningful experiences outside of the classroom in order to expand and enhance academic, personal and career interests.
-Scholars will work with staff to plan out these experiences based on their interests, and may be eligible for up to $2000 in funding from the program to support their experiences.
+Scholars may be eligible for up to $2000 to support their experiences.
 Current scholars have used funding to support opportunities such as study abroad experiences, internships and research opportunities.

-As scholars begin to wrap up their third year and move into their final years at KU, they will work with dedicated staff to develop a plan for their next steps and figure out what their legacy will be to KU.
-Our hope is for students to develop an intentional legacy to leave behind for the benefit of future scholars, KU or Lawrence community.
+As scholars begin to wrap up their time at KU, the program will provide opportunites to prepare students for what's next including career development, professional school prep support, and tools to help with decision making.
+Scholars will work with dedicated staff to develop a plan for their next steps and figure out what their legacy will be to KU.
+Our hope is for scholarss to develop an intentional legacy to leave behind for the benefit of future scholars, KU or Lawrence community.